 Paper Folding Machine Buying Guide

-Productivity: Please make sure that you choose a paper folding machine that is suitable for the amount of work you are doing.
+Productivity: Please make sure that you choose a paper folding machine that is suitable for the work you are doing.
 Our adverts state a "designed for / recommended usage", so make sure you keep these in mind.
 The most common difficulty paper folding machine customers have is that they have purchased a machine that is too small for their requirements.

 Number of Feed Tyres (not applicable to high end, air feed paper folding machines): These are like the tyres/wheels on a printer, but in the instance of a folding machine, the paper has already been processed.
-As paper is pulled into the machine it offers resistance to being pulled and tries to twist (screw).
+As paper is pulled into the machine it resists being pulled and tries to twist (screw).
 The more feeder tyres that there are and the wider they are the better.
 These are the tyres that initially pull the paper into the machine.
 This helps the initial pickup of the paper as well as stopping the paper twisting, which can cause a variety of problems.

 Fold types: Please make sure that you choose a paper folding machine that will be able to do the type of fold you require.
-Our adverts show pictures of the fold type that a particular model can do, making this one of the easiest choices when buying your letter folding machine.
+Our adverts show pictures of the fold type that a model can do, making this one of the easiest choices when buying your letter folding machine.

 Presets: Regular jobs can easily be preset on your folder inserter to save time when changing applications.
 Presets are easy to assign, although your first presets will be set up by the installing engineer when your machine is installed.